-Research organizations can also form Co-Creation projects in some special funding calls that are related to new programs, for example.
+Please note, that it is also possible for research organizations to form Co-Creation projects in some special funding calls that are related for instance to new programs.
 In these cases, this is mentioned in the call for applications.
 The call may also provide more specific instructions and other restrictions on the use of the funding.

 A Co-Research project is a research project conducted by a public research organization.
 Co-Research projects may form a joint project that involves close cooperation between the participants.
 Each party must describe how their project is linked to the joint project in their own application.
 The consortium must have a joint research plan, which sets out the common goals and adequately explains the role of each participant in the project.
 Sub-project applications may also contain more detailed plans specific to the sub-project.

 Typically, the project should also involve at least three companies that could utilize the results.
 These companies must contribute to the project’s financing.
 The financing is provided as gratuitous, and the companies cannot demand consultation or other services in exchange for it.
 The appropriate consortium size is often significantly larger.
 The financing shares may vary in size depending on, for example, the size of the company.
 The project may also involve companies or other participants, such as trade associations, that contribute to it by other means.
 Their role and contribution must be described, and they must complement and further the goals of the project.